 Advanced Velscope Oral Cancer Screenings

 According to the Oral Cancer Foundation, cancers of the mouth, throat, and face claim the life of 1 US adult every hour.
-When called upon to determine the best way to decrease this number, the foundation offered a response that did not surprise many health care providers: early diagnosis is the best way to prevent oral cancer related death.
+When called upon to determine the best way to decrease this number, the foundation offered a response that did not surprise many health care providers: early diagnosis through routine preventive dentistry is the best way to prevent oral cancer related death.
 We use Velscope technology to thoroughly screen for oral cancer.
 The process is simple.
 We examine the surfaces of your mouth, gums, tongue, and throat looking for visible changes in the texture, color, or shape of soft tissues.
 We also physically palpate your face, neck, and throat, gently feeling for out of the ordinary bumps or lumps.

 Sleep Apnea Therapy